biroka/biroka.github.io/_pages/about.md

 Affiliations
 ------
+* 2025.08... - <a target="_new" href="https://aiamdi.uni-obuda.hu">Doctoral School of Applied Informatics and Applied Mathematics, Obuda University</a>, Budapest, Hungary
-* 2024.04... - <a target="_new" href="https://ekik.uni-obuda.hu">Physiological Controls Research Center, Óbuda University</a>, Budapest, Hungary
+* 2024.04... - <a target="_new" href="https://ekik.uni-obuda.hu">Physiological Controls Research Center (PHYSCON), Obuda University</a>, Budapest, Hungary
 * 2021.02... - <a target="_new" href="https://www.uma.es">Grupo de Clinimetria (FE-14), Faculty of Health Sciences, University of Malaga (UMA)</a>, Málaga, Spain
 * 2021.02... - <a target="_new" href="http://clinimetria.es">Instituto de Investigación Biomédica de Málaga (IBIMA)</a>, Málaga, Spain
 * 2020.09... - <a target="_new" href="https://umfst.ro">⁠Department of Electrical Engineering and Information Technology, GE Palade University of Medicine, Pharmacy, Science, and Technology of Targu Mures</a>, Romania